SJRiz/pytogether/README.md

 ## Features
 - **Real-time Collaboration** - Edit Python code together instantly using Y.js.
 - **Secure Authentication** - Log in manually or with Google OAuth.
 - **Groups & Projects** - Organize your work into teams and projects.
-- **Smart Autosave** - Code is automatically saved every minute and on exit.
 - **Live Cursors/Selections** - Google docs-like live selections for smoother collaboration.
+- **Live Chat and Voice Calls** - Real-time messaging, and Discord-like voice chats for each project.
 - **Code Linting** - Integrated CodeMirror linting for cleaner, error-free code.
+- **Smart Autosave** - Code is automatically saved every minute and on exit.

 ----